lonycell/grafana.v7/docs/sources/alerting/rules.md

 >
 > Do not use `For` with the `If no data or all values are null` setting set to `No Data`.
 The triggering of `No Data` will trigger instantly and not take `For` into consideration.
 This may also result in that an OK notification not being sent if alert transitions from `No Data -> Pending -> OK`.

 If an alert rule has a configured `For` and the query violates the configured threshold it will first go from `OK` to `Pending`.
-Going from `OK` to `Pending` Grafana will not send any notifications.
+Going from `OK` to `Pending` ThingSPIN will not send any notifications.
 Once the alert rule has been firing for more than `For` duration, it will change to `Alerting` and send alert notifications.

 Typically, it's always a good idea to use this setting since it's often worse to get false positive than wait a few minutes before the alert notification triggers.
 Looking at the `Alert list` or `Alert list panels` you will be able to see alerts in pending state.